 This information is collated and published by the Governing Body on an annual basis in accordance with section 69 of the Children and Families Act 2014.
-The evidence collected informs school development and improvement planning.
+The evidence collected informs our development and improvement planning.

 The SENDCo encourages feedback from staff, parents/carers and pupils throughout the year in the form of questionnaires and feedback at parents' evenings.
-At least one School Council member is chosen to represent the voice of SEND pupils within the school.
+At least one Carlton Cabinet member is chosen to represent the voice of SEND pupils.